What is Rbate?

 What is an Rmark?

-Rmarks also make the rebate claim process easier by providing a ready list of product-relevant articles and services you've read, visited, or used, from which you can select the ones you found helpful.
+Rmarks also make the rebate claim process easier by providing a ready list of product-relevant articles and services you've read, visited, or used, from which you can select the ones that helped you make your purchase.

 Rmarks are not currently able to be either publicly shared or community-tagged.
-However popular Rmarks are sometimes added to Rbate's buying help search engine, if they are not already included.
+However popular Rmarks are sometimes added to Rbate's buying help search engine, if they're not already included.
 To send an Rmark to a friend, provide them with the Rmark's Rcode, URL, or publication reference.

 Why am I asked to answer some survey questions as part of my rebate claim?